 Yes, a German shepherd is the larger of the two dogs.
 A Siberian husky is a medium-sized working dog, and a German shepherd is considered a large herding dog.

 Husky males are 53-60 cm tall, while females are 50-56 cm tall.
 German shepherd males are approximately 62-67 cm tall, and females are 54-61 cm tall.
 Meanwhile, males weigh between 20-27 kg and females weigh 16-23 kg.
 In contrast, both male and female German shepherds weigh approximately 35-44 kg.

 6. Do huskies shed more than German shepherds?

 No, both dogs are shedders but have slightly different shedding patterns.

 Both dog breeds have double coats and ample fur to protect them from the cold.

 A husky will shed in the spring and autumn, but they shed less in colder climates.
 Huskies are an intelligent breed and prefer to clean themselves.
 They don’t omit any body odor or need extensive grooming.
 Make sure to brush them once-a-week at least.

 German shepherds shed immensely and have the nickname the ‘German shedder.’
-This breeds sheds all year round so if you have this puppy, be prepared to have your clothes covered in hair.
+This breed sheds all year round, so if you have this puppy, be prepared to have your clothes covered in hair.
 Like the husky, German Shepherds are fairly clean and have little odor